 Residents are, on the whole, a happy bunch.
 9 out of 10 Brightonians are “very or fairly satisfied” with where they live – far higher than the national average of 85 per cent.
 Brighton is a tourist hotspot with over eight million visitors predicted every summer, spending over £69 million.
 That’s a lot of rides on the Crazy Mouse.

-The Brighton Fuse project asked its participants what the primary reason was that they moved to the city and unsurprisingly “convenience” followed by Brighton’s “reputation as a creative place and its location – near to London” came out top.
-The Centre For Cities (2015) ranked Brighton third in the UK for startup rates and also stated that Brighton has the capacity for fast-growth – exciting news for small businesses.
+The Brighton Fuse project asked its participants what the primary reason for moving to the city and, unsurprisingly, “convenience” followed by Brighton’s “reputation as a creative place and its location – near to London” came out on top.
+Barefootweb.co.uk report that Brighton’s digital economy is now worth over £1 billion per annum, which puts it on par with tourism.

 According to a 2011 census Brighton has a higher than national average of 20-44 year olds, unsurprising as there are two universities with campuses dotted across the city; the University of Sussex and University of Brighton.
 Sussex focuses on more traditional subjects whilst Brighton runs courses geared more towards creative and arts subjects.